RabbleMarker/Cantera-Scripts/README.md

     ├── Graphs/                      # Mixture plots
     └── DataResults/                 # Mixture raw data
 ```
-## Condensed Setup instructions.
-For full instructions, please see
-[https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html] On how to install the conda Package manager (Miniconda or CondaForge is recommended)
-[https://cantera.org/stable/install/conda.html#sec-install-conda] on how to install Cantera in a conda environment
-[http://www.coolprop.org/coolprop/wrappers/Python/index.html#automatic-installation] on installing the CoolProp Package

 ## Installing conda:
 bash <conda-installer-name>-latest-Linux-x86_64.sh    (Edit the command to reflect which conda package you've downloaded)